h-REA/hREA/docs/README.md

 - Inconsistent state behaviours in tests:
 	- This is most often due to mis-use of `await s.consistency()` in test code.
 Ensure that consistency checks are *only* present after `mutation` GraphQL operations and JSONRPC calls which modify the source-chain state; i.e. after a GraphQL `query` one should *not* perform a consistency wait.
 - Receiving incorrect record IDs when retrieving records:
 	- These errors are often encountered when confusing cross-DNA link fields for same-DNA links.
-Check that you are using the appropriate helpers for the link type (`local_index` vs `remote_index` helpers).
+Check that you are using the appropriate helpers for the link type (`_index` vs `_remote_index` helpers).
-- Generic internal errors of *"Unknown entry type"*:
-	- This happens when attempting to create an entry link with a type that has not been defined for the entry.
-Ensure your `link_type` values defined for the entry match those being used elsewhere in the code.
-- Receiving errors like *"Could not convert Entry result to requested type"* when creating or modifying entries:
-	- This is usually due to an incorrect entry type definition in an entry's `validation` callback.
-The `hdk::EntryValidationData` must be declared with the appropriate entry's type.

 ## Multi-project setup

-For developers who need to work on other ValueFlows-related codebases whilst developing Holo-REA, check out the [ValueFlows project metarepo](https://github.com/holo-rea/valueflows-project-metarepo/).
+For developers who need to work on other ValueFlows-related codebases whilst developing hREA, check out the [ValueFlows project metarepo](https://github.com/holo-rea/valueflows-project-metarepo/).